elementor/elementor/core/common/assets/js/api/docs/api/ecomponents.md

 * **Examples**:
     ```javascript
-     // Example create and register new component..
-     // Important: Available to run in the console does not depends on anything else``.
+     // Example create and register new component, available to run in the console does not depends on anything else.

-     class ExampleCommand extends $e.modules.CommandBase {
-        apply( args ) {
-            // Output command args to console.
-            console.log( 'ExampleCommand: ', args );

-            // Return object as example.
-            return {
-                example: 'result from ExampleCommand',
-            };
-        }
-     }

      class CustomComponent extends $e.modules.Component {
         getNamespace() {
             return 'custom-component';